dehanz13/vanilla-js-games/type-speed-test/README.md

 * Result indicator showing current game status through a message
 * A timer to keep track of count down in seconds
 * Ability to resest the score and restart the game

+Current Features:

+* Show high score by storing it in local storage
+* Fetch random words from an API
+* Ability to share on social media
+* Enhance difficulty by matching with upper and lower case letters